zzzhizhia/zzzhizhia/README.md

 **I am:**

-- an official member of Minecraft Olympic Committee (MOC)
+- a core manager of Minecraft Olympic Committee (MOC)
 - a lecturer at Sico University (XKU)
 - a student member of the China Computer Federation (CCF)
 - the president and founder of DrimTech